cartowong/oo/README.md

     this$get('name')
   })

+  # private getter
+  person$addPrivateMethod('getAge', function(this) {
+    this$get('age')
+  })

   # setter
   person$addMethod('setName', function(this, value) {
     this$set('name', value)
   })

   # This method refers to the private field age.
-The 'getPrivate' function will be removed
-  # at the end of this constructor by the 'finalizeObject' function.
-So, the private field
-  # age is not accessible outside this constructor.
   person$addMethod('isOver18', function(this) {
-    this$getPrivate('age') > 18
+    this$get('age') > 18
   })

   # Note that this method calls getName().
 If a subclass overrides getName(),
   # calling this method from an instance of the subclass will call the overriden
   # version of getName().
   person$addMethod('sayHi', function(this) {
-    sprintf('Hi, my name is %s.', this$get('getName')())
+    sprintf('Hi, my name is %s.', this$getName())
   })

-  # Register the public methods.
-Unregistered methods will be private.
+  # Register public methods and remove private setters.
-  finalizeObject(person, c('getName', 'setName', 'isOver18', 'sayHi'))
+  person$finalize()
 }
 ```

 One may then use the above constructor function to create instances of the Person class.
 Public methods can be called using the dollar sign notation.
-Note that the `getPrivate` and `setPrivate` methods are not accessible outside the constructor.
-There is no way to access the private field `age` after the person object is created.
+Note that the `setPrivate` method is not accessible outside the constructor, and the `get` method does not return any private field at this point.

 ```
 peter <- Person('Peter', 12)